Mandrake: Alraun

-According to one source, when the hanged man was a hereditary thief (Erbdieb), and the mother while carrying the child either stole or contemplated stealing before giving birth to him, and if died a virgin, then the fluids dripped down will cause a "Galgn-Mänl" to grow there (Grimmelshausen alias Simplicissimus's Galgen-Männlein, 1673).
-It later states the plant is the product combining the arch-thief's (Erzdieb) soul and his semen or urine.
+According to one source, if a hanged man was a hereditary thief (Erbdieb), his mother had either stolen or contemplated stealing while carrying him, and he died a virgin, then the fluids that dripped down would cause a "Galgn-Mänl" to grow there (Grimmelshausen alias Simplicissimus's Galgen-Männlein, 1673).
+It later states that the plant is the product of combining the arch-thief's (Erzdieb) soul with his semen or urine.
 (Note: The Grimms cite Simplicissimus Galgen-Männlein.
 It is generally known Simplicissimus was a pseudo-author/character invented by Grimmelshausen.
 The work's title also mentions as informant or co-author an "Israel Fromschmidt [von Hugenfelss]" (Grimms' Fron- is a typo), but this personage is also an anagram pseudonym of Grimmelshausen.
 The date of authorship was solved from a chronogram as 1673.)
-The other source states that when an innocent man hanged as a thief releases "water" from the pain and torture he endured, the plant with plantain-like (Note: German: Wegerich.) leaves like will grow from that spot.
-And collecting it requires only that it takes place on a Friday before dawn, with the collector stuffing his ears with cotton and sealing them with wax or pitch, and making the sign of the cross three times while harvesting (Johannes Praetorius, Satrunalia, 1663).
+The other source states that when an innocent man who was hanged as a thief released "water" from the pain and torture he endured, a plant with plantain-like (Note: German: Wegerich.) leaves grew from that spot.
+Collecting it requires only that the harvest take place on a Friday before dawn; the collector must stuff his ears with cotton, seal them with wax or pitch, and make the sign of the cross three times while harvesting (Johannes Praetorius, Saturnalia, 1663).

-The acquired alraun root needs to be washed with red wine, then wrapped in silk cloth of red and white, and deposited in its own case; it must be removed every Friday and bathed, and new white shirt be given every new moon, according to the Grimms' collated version, but sources will vary on the details.
+The acquired alraun root needs to be washed with red wine, wrapped in red and white silk cloth, and deposited in its own case; it must be removed every Friday to be bathed, and a new white shirt must be given to it every new moon, according to the Grimms' collated version, though sources vary on the details.
 (Note: Mattioli: washed with wine and water all Saturday long; (Grimmelshausen 1673): wash with red wine, wrap in soft linen or silk, and bathe every Friday.
 Praetorius Saturnalia: wrap in white and red silk, encased, and prayed to.)

 If questions are posed to the alraun doll, it will reveal the future or secrets, according to superstition.
 In this way, the owner becomes wealthy.
-It can also literally double small amounts of money each night by placing a coin on it.
+If a coin is placed on it, the doll can literally double small amounts of money each night.
 It must not be overdone, or the alraun will be tapped of its strength and may die.
 (Note: Grimm, after (Grimmelshausen 1673) provides the monetary limits.
 A ducat (gold coin) will rarely succeed in doubling, and if the owner wants the doll to endure, a half thaler (silver coin) would be about the limit.)
-The owner, it is also said, will be able to befriend everybody, and if childless will be blessed with children.
+It is also said that the owner is able to befriend everybody, and, if childless, will be blessed with children.
 (Note: Mattioli also remarks that the barren will become fertile.)

-When the owner dies, the youngest son will inherit ownership of the doll.
-In the father's coffin must be placed a piece of bread and a coin.
-If the youngest son predeceases, then the right of inheritance passes to the eldest son, but the deceased youngest son must also receive his coin and bread in the coffin.
+When the owner dies, the youngest son inherits ownership of the doll.
+A piece of bread and a coin must be placed in the father's coffin.
+If the youngest son predeceases the father, the right of inheritance passes to the eldest son, but the deceased youngest son must still receive his coin and bread in his coffin.